Death Depicted in Cemetery Symbolism – Part 2

 Read more about Mount Auburn Cemetery: Portsmouth Cemeteries (Images of America) by Glenn A. Knoblock

-3. The Afterlife Referenced in Cemetery Symbolism (Part 2): Stained Glass
+• 3.
+The Afterlife Depicted: Tiffany Stained Glass